 What happens if I get a fine?

 Any infringements you committed on Italy’s roads may take a while to sting.
-If you live abroad, it’s usually several months at least before you’ll receive a fine - and could be more than 500 days under Italian law.
+If you live abroad, it’s usually several months before you receive the fine.

-If you were driving a hire car, the rental company will get a notification first, because the police have 90 days to issue a fine to the vehicle’s registered address in Italy.
+If you were driving a hire car, the rental company will get a notification first, as the police have 90 days to issue a fine to the vehicle’s registered address in Italy.

-The rental company has 60 days to send police the driver's data, including your home address.
-At which point the company will probably also notify you, charge you, and/or forward the ticket to you.
+The rental company has 60 days to send police authorities the driver's data, including your home address.
+At that point, the company will probably also forward the ticket to you.

 How do you pay the fine from outside of Italy?

-The ticket the Italian rental company receives will be written in Italian, with instructions for making a payment in Italy - meaning you'll need an Italian tax code and bank account to make the payment.
-Or there may not be an option to pay online at all - the exact payment process varies depending on the Italian municipality issuing the fine.
+The ticket you receive from the Italian rental company will be written in Italian, with instructions for making a payment in Italy - meaning you'll need an Italian tax code and bank account to make the payment.
+In some cases, there may not be an option to pay online at all (the exact payment process varies depending on the Italian municipality that issued the fine).

 Police in Rome and Turin contacted by The Local confirmed that tickets sent abroad would be written in English, and would include an IBAN number for payment via bank transfer.